Academic English Program

 You can also send any questions to: [email protected]

-Go to the Welcome Desk.
-It is the best place to go if you don't know how to contact your instructor, your advisors, or the program manager.
+The Welcome Desk is the best place to go if you don't know who or how to contact the person you need.

 Common topics you can discuss are: